joint-probability-trees/jpt-dev/doc/source/introduction.rst

 Posterior distributions are especially useful for calculating moments of random variables and to visualize the uncertainty within the answer.
 This is implemented in :py:mod:`jpt.trees.JPT.posterior`.
+Detailed examples for posteriors can be found in :doc:`notebooks/tutorial_regression`.

+Moments
+*******

+Calculating the moments of variables can be done via :py:mod:`jpt.trees.JPT.expectation` for the first order moment and for any other moment the resulting distributions from :py:mod:`jpt.trees.JPT.posterior` have to be used.
+Detailed examples for expectations can be found in :doc:`notebooks/tutorial_regression`.

 Most Probable Explanation
 *************************